Skip to content

 Within the research focusing on protein secondary structure formation, we have introduced the infinite helix as a valuable reference limiting case that can be used to critically assess, compare, and improve the parametrization of empirical force fields commonly used in biomolecular simulations.
 By comparing Density Functional Theory and force field results we also illustrate in a simple manner the importance of improving the description of the van der Waals interactions in both methodologies.

-What others say about our research...
+What others say about my research...